AMENDED AND RESTATED

-Assist the President in the discharge of his or her duties and preside at meetings in the absence of the President.
+Assist the Chairman of the Board in the discharge of his or her duties and preside at meetings in the absence of the Chairman of the Board.

 Monitor the record of actions taken by motions at each meeting and items requiring follow-up on the agenda for the next meeting.